openbaton/docs/docs/vnfm-generic.md

 ## Launch the Generic VNFM

+Please check also the [installation page](nfvo-installation).
 To launch the Generic VNFM, execute the following command:
 ```bash
 $ cd <generic directory>
 $ ./generic-vnfm.sh start